dansmyers/ComputerOrganizationAndArchitecture/Labs/1-Framboise.md

 Open the terminal application
     - Go to Finder --> Applications --> Utilities --> Terminal

+**Don't close the terminal window**.
+In just a moment, you'll disconnect the desktop Mac's network cable, which will interfere with the terminal's ability to access your network profile, which makes it impossible to login and start the shell.
+If you close the terminal and need to open it again, you'll have to reattach the network cable to its jack, then reopen the terminal.

 ### Connect the Desktop Mac to FoxNet